-Statements are processed on the 1st business day each month and are available through the Student Account Center or Banner Self Service.
-Statements will reflect tuition, room, board, fees and any miscellaneous charges acquired throughout the year.
+Statements are normally processed on the 1st business day each month and are available through the Student Account Center or Banner Self Service.
+Statements will reflect tuition, housing, food, fees and any miscellaneous charges acquired throughout the year.

 Students and Banner Web Proxy/Authorized Users are notified through their e-mail account when the statements are available.
 Students are responsible for providing statement information to any third parties.